eyaler/ediking/README.md

 ### <a id="pan"></a>Broadcasting to The panEdiKon 👁️
 - Uses gunDB for live many-to-one sharing
-- All broadcast content and meta-data are public while enabled
+- All broadcasted content and meta-data are public while enabled
 - Open the panEdiKon: https://io.eyalgruss.com/ediking/panedikon,
 and manually add these params, replacing the `...` with your own details:
   - `?session=...` - Broadcast session number (optional)